jimorc/WSL-Guide/0250-Ubuntu.md

 You may enter any user name; it does not have to match your Windows user name.
-Every time you start Ubuntu in the future, it will start logged into that user account.
+Every time you start Ubuntu in the future, it will start logged in as the user you just entered.

 After you press enter, you will be asked for a new password and then to repeat that password.
 This is the